BluePumpKinZ/neobyte-cms-frontend/STATUS_WEEK_3.md

 #### Angular
 to fil in
 #### .NET
-to fill in
+To make testing easier a lot of systems have to be built so that they can be reused in every test.
+This applies especially to integration test
 ### Technologies researched
-to fill in
+xUnit, Faker
 ### Work done
 ![](https://geps.dev/progress/43)